Equilibridix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 5 task prints the first 10 lines of a file

 The 6 task displays the 3rd line in a file

+The 7 task creates a file with special characters